GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/01-overview.md

 This library is built on top of the offline support library, and offers the quickest integration of Stream Chat into an Android application.

-You can see the components in action by checking out the [UI Components Sample App](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-ui-components-sample), available in the GitHub repository.
+You can see the UI Components in action by checking out the [UI Components Sample App](https://github.com/GetStream/stream-chat-android/tree/main/stream-chat-android-ui-components-sample), available in the GitHub repository.